-With over 15 years of experience helping students and their families navigate the college admissions process, Kristen Lambert enjoys assisting young people as they plan the next steps of their education.
+With 20 years of experience helping students and their families navigate the college admissions process, Kristen Lambert enjoys assisting young people as they plan the next steps of their education.

 From Trevor Day School and The Buckley School in New York City, and Francis W. Parker School in Chicago, to most recently The Benjamin School where Kristen served as Director of College Counseling, Kristen had a long career working in independent schools.
 She enjoys helping young people make good academic and extracurricular decisions during high school, as well as helping them navigate the college admission process.

 Kristen is a member of the National Association of College Admission Counseling and the Higher Education Consultants Association as well as the Southern Association of College Admission Counseling.
 She attends annual conferences and programming.
 She has made presentations at the NACAC, SACAC, FCIS, and ACCIS conferences.
 She also served on the leadership team for the ACCIS organization.
 Additionally, Kristen spends time visiting colleges and universities throughout the country.

 Kristen holds a Bachelor of Science in Family Studies and a Master's Degree in School Counseling.